 MP for Windsor

-Jack Rankin is the Conservative MP for Windsor, elected in 2024.
-He serves on the Scottish Affairs Committee and on the Licensing Hours Extensions Bill committee.
+Jack Rankin is a Conservative MP for Windsor, first elected on 4 July 2024.
+He serves on the Scottish Affairs Committee and on the Licensing Hours Extensions Bill committee, reflecting his current parliamentary roles as a backbench MP.

-Rankin has declared 13 financial interests, including donations and other support for his MP activities; gifts and hospitality from UK sources; shareholdings; miscellaneous interests; and visits outside the UK.
+Rankin declares 13 financial interests, including six entries for donations and other support (including loans) for MP activities, three entries for gifts, benefits and hospitality from UK sources, two for shareholdings, one entry for miscellaneous, and one entry for visits outside the UK.

 Generated 21 February 2026